-It’s one thing to surrender to the occasional impulse buy — that watch gleaming from behind the display case, or a pair of black shoes that will add the perfect dash of sophistication to your favorite business suit.
+It’s one thing to surrender to the occasional impulse buy — that watch gleaming from inside the display case, or a pair of black shoes that will add the perfect dash of sophistication to your favorite business suit.

 1. You have many unopened or tagged items in your closet

-We’re not talking about the sweater your aunt gave you last holiday season, but about items you selected on your own that sit unopened or with their tags still attached.
+We’re not talking about the sweater your aunt gave you last holiday season, but about items you picked out on your own that sit unopened or with their tags still attached.

 2. You often purchase things you don’t need or didn’t plan to buy

 You may be easily tempted by items that you can do without: a fifth candle for your bedroom dresser, a new iPod case — you get the idea.
 You’re particularly vulnerable if you’ve self-diagnosed to having an obsession, such as shoes or designer handbags.
 Just because your splurges tend to stick to one category doesn’t make them any more rational.